The English phrasal verb TAKE UP has the following meanings:

 (transitive) to speak to someone about something (usually negative) to see if they can help with that situation.

 - I would like to take this up with the manager.

 - We should take this matter up with the city council.

 - They can’t let this problem continue.
 They’ll have to take it up with their boss.

 6. Take (somebody) up on something = to accept

-(transitive) to accept an invitation, a challenge, an offer or a bet.
+(transitive) to accept an invitation, a challenge, an offer or a bet from someone.

 - I’ll take you up on your offer to help me tomorrow.

-- You think you can beat me in a race?
+- Do you think you can beat me in a race?
 I’ll take you up on that challenge.